-2.5.1 All finds, apart from obviously modern debris, were retained for later analysis.
+2.6.1 All finds, apart from obviously modern debris, were retained for later analysis.
 All artefacts recovered were recorded and have been processed and temporarily stored according to standard practice (following current Institute of Field Archaeologists guidelines).

-2.6 ARCHIVE
+2.7 ARCHIVE

-- 2.6.1 The records and finds from the project form the basis of a full archive of professional standard, in accordance with current English Heritage guidelines (The Management of Archaeological Projects, 2nd edition, 1991).
-The project archive, consisting of all the data and material gathered during the project, has been checked and indexed. - 2.6.2 The archive will be deposited with the Cheshire Museums Service and a synthesis will be included in the county Sites and Monuments Record.
+- 2.7.1 The records and finds from the project form the basis of a full archive of professional standard, in accordance with current English Heritage guidelines (Management of Archaeological Projects, 2nd edition, 1991).
+The project archive, consisting of all the data and material gathered during the project, has been checked and indexed. - 2.7.2 The archive will be deposited with the Cheshire Museums Service and a synthesis will be included in the county Sites and Monuments Record.
 A copy will also be available for deposition with the National Archaeological Record in London.

-3. RESULTS
+3. EVALUATION RESULTS

-3.1 Introduction
+3.1 INTRODUCTION

-3.1.1 Nineteen trenches were excavated within the scheduled area; two of these were deep mitigation excavations (Trenches 1 and 16 - Section 3.3) and the remaining seventeen were evaluation trenches that were excavated to a maximum depth of 300mm.
+3.1.1 Nineteen trenches were excavated within the Scheduled Area (Fig 2); two of these were deep mitigation excavations (Trenches 1 and 16 - Section 4) and the remaining seventeen were evaluation trenches that were excavated to a maximum depth of 300mm.